ionic-team/capacitor/site/docs-md/index.md

 while accessing rich native device features on platforms that support them.
 Adding native functionalty is easy with a simple Plugin API for Swift on iOS, Java on Android, and JavaScript for the web.

 Capacitor is a spiritual successor to Apache Cordova and Adobe PhoneGap, with inspiration from other popular cross-platform tools like React Native and Turbolinks, but focused entirely on enabling modern web apps to run on all major platforms with ease.
 Capacitor has backwards-compatible support for many existing Cordova plugins.

+Getting started with Capacitor is easy!
+Capacitor can be used as a drop in to any existing modern JavaScript project, or used to create a fresh Capacitor project from scratch.

+Follow the <stencil-route-link url="/docs/getting-started/">Getting Started</stencil-route-link> guide to get started building your app.